The average cost to hire professional movers for a short (local) move will be around $300 to $1,500 based on the size of the move.

 - Do not move in late spring and summer, if you can.
 May to early September is tagged peak moving season.
 This is when families often decide to relocate due to school schedules and activities.

 Students are also traveling for the summer or getting back for the school year in this period.
-The high demand for moving company makes the moving rate higher during this time.
+The high demand for moving companies makes the moving rate higher during this time.

 - Moving insurance: You are covered with moving insurance in case your items get lost or damaged on the move.
 The average moving insurance cost is between 1% and 5% of the value of the covered items.
 You will be paying between $100 and $500 in insurance costs if you plan to insure goods that worth $10,000.